erdoganoksuz/MelCoreSpinner/README.md

 # MelCoreSpinner
-Simple and Easy jQuery number spinner
+Easy to use jQuery number spinner